wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-windows-architecture/includes/5-use-windows-registry-editor.md

 > [!NOTE]
 > This particular .reg file edits the Start value stored in the *HKEY\\\_LOCAL\\\_MACHINE\\\\SYSTEM\\\\ControlSet001\\\\services\\\\atapi* path, and assigns it the *DWORD* value of 1.

-After you have created the .reg file, you can import the when you:
+After you have created the .reg file, you can import the .reg file when you:

  -  Double-click the file and confirm that you want to continue.
  -  Run a script that loads the file.
 The following command imports the settings stored in setting1.reg without prompting the user to confirm: